 STARLIMS has a specific data visualization module (Advanced Analytics).
-LabWare is configured to work well with Crystal Reports.
-LabVantage has recently bought CompassRed, a data analytics company, to add to its analytics capabilities.
+LabWare is configured to work well with Crystal Reports and recently bought CompassRed, a data analytics company, to add to its analytics capabilities.
+LabVantage recently merged with Biomax Informatics to better leverage data within their system.
 SampleManager also has a built-in Data Analytics module.

 An example of how these tools can help when the lab is short-staffed is to use reporting as a means of trend spotting, which can help you efficiently schedule the available staff to handle expected increases in testing.